Or I shall faint. A plague a' both your houses!

 - In Marion Zimmer Bradley's Stormqueen!, a traitorous household servant curses Lord Aldaran with sterility before dying.
 It turns out that he indeed becomes sterile, but it is unclear whether the curse actually did it.

-- The Summoning Dark in Terry Pratchett's Thud!
-A demon of vengeance summoned by a dwarf mine sign scrawled by a dying miner, it attempted to possess Samuel Vimes as its instrument for getting revenge on the dwarfs responsible for the death of the miner... which proved to be its first mistake.
+- The Summoning Dark in Terry Pratchett's Thud!.
+A demon of vengeance summoned by a dwarf mine sign scrawled by a dying miner, it attempts to possess Samuel Vimes as its instrument for getting revenge on the dwarfs responsible for the death of the miner... which proved to be its first mistake.

 - Harry himself is on the receiving end of one: DIE ALONE!
 It's not clear whether or not the curse is fulfilled when he's killed at the end of Changes, given that he's back in the following novel and there is a vagueness about what constitutes as "dead," but even before then, an encounter with his father's spirit in Dead Beat takes the edge off Harry's fear of the curse by clarifying that everyone dies alone: "It's a door.
 It's one person wide.
 When you go through it, you do it alone.
 But it doesn't mean you've got to be alone before you go through the door.
 And believe me, you aren't alone on the other side."